 We are the owner of all intellectual property rights subsisting on each website page in Digital Banking and Mobile Payments screens made available through our Apps.
 Unless otherwise indicated, trademarks and logos, and all works, including texts, images, illustrations, software, HTML codes, audio clips and videos appearing on our Services are our property.
 No part of any website page in Digital Banking and Mobile Payments may be reproduced, republished, downloaded, posted, transmitted, distributed or modified, in whole or in part, in any form whatsoever, without our express written permission.
 The only exception is for personal and non-commercial use (including viewing, printing or archiving of electronic copies of your Digital Banking activities), that is otherwise in accordance with the terms of this Agreement and as we may further instruct you.
 Nothing in this Agreement or on our Services is to be interpreted as conferring a right to use our works, trademarks or logos in any other way.

 Miscellaneous Terms.
 General contractual terms including governing law.

-On-Screen Terms form part of the Terms: In addition to this Agreement, Service Terms that are displayed on website pages in Digital Banking or RBC Wallet also apply.
-Some of these may only appear when you click on information icons or links on website pages in Digital Banking or RBC Wallet.
+On-Screen Terms form part of the Terms: In addition to this Agreement, Service Terms that are displayed in Digital Banking also apply.
+Some of these may only appear when you click on information icons or links in Digital Banking.
 You are responsible for accessing and reading all of these Service Terms.
-By using or accessing a Service or Third-Party Service, you agree that these additional Service Terms also apply to your use of or access to the applicable Services or Third-Party Services.
+By using or accessing a Service or Third Party Service, you agree that these additional Service Terms also apply to your use of or access to the applicable Services or Third Party Services.